SudhanshuShanker/PAGS_maker/README.md

 <img src="https://github.com/SudhanshuShanker/PAGS_maker/blob/main/Extra/figures/PSI.png" alt="drawing" width="700"/>

-This does not look like a perfect clustering so, we have manually assigned some clusters to make our final $\psi$ averaged parameters.
+This does not look like a perfect clustering so, we have manually moved some profiles to make our final $\psi$ averaged parameters.

-* Manually modified parameters for $\psi$ .
+* Manually modified $\psi$ parameters.